 Option Stalker has calculated the expected move for stocks during the last 12 quarters and it has recorded the actual move after the earnings announcement.
 In the Pre-Earn Option tab, we can see the companies that announce after the close today or before the open tomorrow.
 We can also see the percentage of times that the stock has exceeded its expected earnings reaction in the last 12 quarters.
-For this strategy, we want stocks that rarely exceed the expected range.
-Remember for calendar spreads we want stocks that are not going to move much.
+For this calendar spreads strategy, we want stocks that rarely exceed the expected range and we want this week’s IV to be much greater than next week’s IV.

 The columns of greatest interest are the Expected Move % and the % of Times Exceeded columns.
 In this case, we can see that the expected move for JWN is 18.51% and the % Times Exceeded for JWN is 6.25%.
 We want stocks that rarely make the expected move and JWN has only done that 6.25% of the time in the last three years.